calebjacob/tooltipster/plugins.md

 When something happens in Tooltipster, events get fired on the instance and/or core emitters.
 Most of the time, that's how you will add features: listening for a type of event and reacting to it.
 All events are listed in the [Events](http://iamceege.github.io/tooltipster/#events) section of the general documentation.
 And don't forget to use the protected event methods listed above.

-For example, when a tooltip must be opened, Tooltipster's main script does nothing but sending a `reposition` event.
+For example, when a tooltip must be opened, Tooltipster's main script does nothing but send a `reposition` event.
 Then it's `sideTip` who listens to this event and positions the tooltip on a side of the origin, and sends a `repositioned` event when it's done.
 When `follower` is used instead of `sideTip`, it does more or less the same thing.

 ## <a name="options"></a>7.
 Create new options